Tag: go off on a tangent

 Segway

 Word of the Day: Segway I would suppose that most people know that a Segway is a battery-powered, personal vehicle.
 However, have you ever heard the word used with a different meaning?
 Unofficially, the word Segway can be used when someone wants to change the direction of a conversation.
-Quite often, during a conversation, a…
+Quite often, a person will go…

 Digress